Technology Education

 COURSE CODE: MSTX-1A

 Students learn trades and technology skills and earn credit towards secondary school graduation.
 This course allows students to explore trades or technology careers.
-Trades covered include Electrical, Plumbing, and Carpentry and may also include one or more of Joinery, Drafting, Painting, Welding and Steel-stud and T-Bar ceiling (lathing).
-This course is an excellent introduction to the apprenticeship training program and offered in conjunction with the Ministry of Education and the Industry Training Authority (ITA).
+Trades covered include Electrical, Plumbing, and Carpentry and may also include one or more of Joinery, Drafting, Painting, Welding.
+This hands-on course is an excellent introduction to the apprenticeship training program and offered in conjunction with the Ministry of Education and the Industry Training Authority (ITA).
 The ITA awards provincial credentials (Certificates of Qualification and Red Seal Designation).
 There are no prerequisites for this course.

 FOUNDATIONS IN TRADES 12